 “After the finish do not drink large amounts of water.
 You can only rehydrate gradually over the next 24 to 48 hours.
 Eat some salty food as well as spacing your drinks.
 This way you will avoid hyponatraemia and still replace the water, salt and glycogen lost in running 10K.”

 Start well hydrated.
 If you’re not already bursting, drink half a pint (around 250ml) of water or sports drink in the half hour before the start, says Professor Sharma.
 Sports nutritionist Emma Barraclough suggests that you drink 500ml from the time you wake up until the start of the event, and that drinks including sodium, such as Lucozade Sport, are better retained by the body.

-> You may not even need to use the Drinks Stations on the course.
+You may not even need to use the Drinks Stations on the course.
 Olympic and world 10,000m champion Sir Mo Farah says: “Drink immediately before or after a 5K or 10K run, but not during it.
 Running with a bottle puts more pressure on whatever side of your body it weighs down, and running well is all about balance.”
-A five-time winner of the London 10,000, he certainly knows what he’s talking about.
+A seven-time winner of the London 10,000, he certainly knows what he’s talking about.

-> Striking the right balance
+Striking the right balance

 Getting the balance right between avoiding dehydration and not risking hyponatraemia is crucial.
 Learn in your training how much water you need and avoid making any drastic changes to your hydration on Event Day.
 If you do that, your experience at the Vitality London 10,000 will be one to remember.